 The financial stakes can be high when a lawsuit is filed with the court.
-The parties on either side of the dispute must gather evidence to prove his or her case to a judge or to a jury that will eventually decide which side wins and which side loses.
+The parties on either side of the dispute must gather evidence to prove their case to a judge or to a jury that will eventually decide which party wins and which party loses.
 Deposition testimony can be important evidence in a case.

 A deposition is a discovery procedure in which a witness or a party to the lawsuit is questioned under oath by one or more of the attorneys for the parties.
 The deposition testimony is recorded by a court reporter or stenographer who prepares a written transcript of the sworn testimony.
 All or part of the testimony can be offered as evidence at the trial to prove a disputed fact or for other purposes allowed by law.

 If you are asked to appear to give deposition testimony, it is normal to be nervous.
-There are four tips that can help you get through your first deposition no matter how anxious you might be.
+There are a few tips that can help you get through your first deposition no matter how anxious you might be.

 If you are a party to the lawsuit, your attorney can advise you of your rights, but attorneys usually serve subpoenas on witnesses to force them to appear.
 A subpoena is an order of the court directing a person to appear at a designated time and location to give testimony at a deposition.
 A judge can hold a witness in contempt of court for failing to honor a subpoena and appear at a deposition.
 Now, here is the good news: You have the right to have an attorney representing you at the deposition.